 Check out our infographic on the EU progress toward its climate change goals.

-To reach this goal, the European Union has come up with ambitious legislation.
+To reach its climate goal, the European Union has come up with ambitious legislation.

 An Emissions Trading System for industry

 The EU's Emissions Trading System (ETS) aims to reduce the industry's carbon emissions by obliging companies to hold a permit for each tonne of CO2 they emit.
 Companies have to buy them through auctions.
 There are some incentives to boost innovation in the sector.